dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-framework for the resurreciton_gateway function and module2d is based on the following logic:

 ## UPDATES part 35: Phase 2s: Implementation of module2c for post aggregate registry analysis using scan analysis of module2 gitlab console logs (later will be used for ML lifecycle) and synthetic post install futures crash testing